icing/mod_md/README.md

 will be at least revision 2.4.30.
 And I will push for it to come out this year.
 Time will tell.

 For the impatient and danger seekers: what you find here is a copy of what lives inside the Apache httpd ```trunk``` repository.
-While people find an occasional hickup - mostly due to some unique aspect in the setups - several people, incuding myself, are running this inside a patched 2.4 Apache for months now.
+While people find an occasional hickup - mostly due to some unique aspect in the setups - several people, including myself, are running this inside a patched 2.4 Apache for months now.
 And successfully.

 However, this is not _checkout, configure and shoot_.
 For it to work, you need a patched mod_ssl (patch is provided in directory ```patches```), but that is about the only complication.